 Opening on Friday, June 4, 6-8 pm

-With the solo exhibition A Library of Leaves, Galerie Eva Presenhuber is pleased to show new works by Scottish artist Martin Boyce.
+Parallel to the exhibition of work by Steven Shearer, Galerie Eva Presenhuber is showing new work by Scottish artist Martin Boyce.